| Title: | Ecosystem Gas Fluxes Calculations for Closed Loop Chamber Setup |

 chamber_volume |

-volume of the flux chamber in L, can also be a column in case it is a variable |
+volume of the flux chamber and instrument together in L, can also be a column in case it is a variable |

 atm_pressure |